 Step 2: Sign up for a free Cloudflare account with a valid email address and password.

-Step 3: At the dashboard, select the ‘Add Site’ option and place your site’s URL in there.
-Start scan to check DNS settings and at the next step add DNS record to run traffic over Cloudflare.
+Step 3: At the dashboard, select the ‘Add Site’ option and place your site’s URL there.
+Start scan to check DNS settings, and at the next step, add DNS record to run traffic over Cloudflare.

-Step 4: Select the suitable plan (Free in this case) according to the features you need.
+Step 4: Select the suitable plan (Free in this case) according to your desired features.

 Step 5: Cloudflare will give you nameservers to replace your default ones.
 Change your nameservers to the custom nameservers provided by Cloudflare and save the settings.

-Step 6: Finish the setup process and wait for up to 24 hours before Cloudflare provides the free SSL.
+Step 6: Finish the setup process and wait 24 hours before Cloudflare provides the free SSL.

-Step 7: Set the recommended options from your Cloudflare dashboard as well as WP admin.
+Step 7: Set the recommended options from your Cloudflare dashboard and WP admin.

-Here, you’ll need to sign in your domain name registration account and change the default nameservers.
+You’ll need to sign in to your domain name registration account and change the default nameservers.

-In most of the cases, you will find this under Manage DNS setting of your domain name account.
+In most cases, you will find this under the Manage DNS setting of your domain name account.

-Set the option to custom nameservers and replace the default ones to those provided by CloudFlare.
+Set the option to custom nameservers and replace the default ones with those provided by Cloudflare.